Curated by Deborah Klochko

 RICKY MAYNARD is an indigenous Tasmanian photographer.
 Maynard has produced some of the most compelling images of contemporary Aboriginal Australia over the last two decades.
 His series Saddened Were the Hearts of Many Men features large-format portraits of Aboriginal men, an ongoing series of Maynard’s that closely follows these men as they confront and grapple with their diminishing role in contemporary society.

-POLEXENI PAPAPETROU was born in Melbourne, Australia, into a Greek immigrant family.
-As a photographic artist she explores the relationship between history, contemporary culture, identity and being.
+POLEXENI PAPAPETROU (21 November 1960 – 11 April 2018) was born in Melbourne, Australia, into a Greek immigrant family.
+As a photographic artist she explored the relationship between history, contemporary culture, identity and being.
 Her work often rides a fine line between the real and dream-state, creating her fantasies out of the world.
 Her series Eden reflects on the female metamorphosis from child to adult to create an uncanny visual unity between human and nature.

 TRENT PARKE, born in Newcastle, New South Wales, works primarily as a street photographer with a demonstrated pictorialist style.
 In 2003, with wife and fellow photographer Narelle Autio, Parke drove almost 90,000 km (56,000 miles) around Australia, shooting a series titled Minutes to Midnight which offered a characteristically disturbing portrait of twenty-first century Australia.
 Not unlike his dark, apocalyptic view of the Australian outback and its metropolitan counterpart, Parke’s series The Camera is God accomplishes a similar mysteriousness through his close-up photographs of anonymous individuals crossing a street in Adelaide.
 The resulting images leave a disorienting impression of, as Park puts it, “waking from a dream and not being able to grasp the hard outline of a person’s face.”